Heat Advisory issued for Coahoma, Quitman, Tallahatchie by NWS - NewsBreak

 Heat Advisory issued for Coahoma, Quitman, Tallahatchie by NWS

 Effective: 2021-08-25 11:00:00 CDT Expires: 2021-08-25 20:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-Target Area: Coahoma; Quitman; Tallahatchie HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM TO 8 PM CDT WEDNESDAY THE EXCESSIVE HEAT WARNING FOR TODAY WILL BE ALLOWED TO EXPIRE ON TIME AT 8 PM * WHAT...For the Excessive Heat Warning, dangerously hot conditions with heat index values up to 111.
-For the Heat Advisory, heat index values up to 109 expected. * WHERE...In Mississippi, Quitman, Tallahatchie and Coahoma Counties.
-In Arkansas, Phillips County. * WHEN...From 11 AM to 8 PM CDT Wednesday. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Coahoma; Quitman; Tallahatchie EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING HEAT ADVISORY IN EFFECT FROM 11 AM TO 8 PM CDT WEDNESDAY * WHAT...For the Excessive Heat Warning, dangerously hot conditions with heat index values up to 111.
+For the Heat Advisory, heat index values up to 109 expected. * WHERE...In Mississippi, Coahoma, Quitman and Tallahatchie Counties.
+In Arkansas, Phillips County. * WHEN...The Excessive Heat Warning is in effect through 8 PM CDT this evening.
+The Heat Advisory is in effect from 11 AM to 8 PM CDT Wednesday. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0